erebys-2/MDB_brush_configurer/README.txt

 ==========================================================================================================
 Functionality:
--Import brushes selected from a brush list folder into user's local 'Brush2.ini' and their respective scripts or bitmaps (does not import repeats)
+-Import brushes selected from a brush list folder into user's local 'Brush2.ini' and their respective scripts or bitmaps -Import brushes directly from files
 -Mass import brushes from FireAlpaca
 -Edit brush groups in user's local 'BrushGroups.ini' and assign brushes to groups (repeat groups ignored) -Duplicating selected brushes